 - 1/2 cup white sugar

 - Use a peeler to take strips of peel off lime and cut into thin strips with a knife.
 Put in saucepan and cover with water.
 Bring water to boil and simmer for a couple of minutes.
 Drain water from the peel.
 Repeat 1-2 more times for less bitter peel.

 - In a saucepan, put in 1/4 cup water and 1/2 cup sugar.
 Add peel and bring to a boil. boil until all syrup is absorbed and peel is transparent.

 - Take peel from syrup and roll in white sugar or powdered sugar.

 - Candied lime peel can be stored in a cupboard.
 You can use it as a substitute for lime zest.
-Use 2 tea. of candied peel (cut up fine) for 1 tea. zest.
+Use 2 teaspoons of candied peel (cut up fine) for 1 teaspoon zest.